williamnguyen-activecyber/okta.github.io/_source/_use_cases/integrate_with_okta/oan-faqs.md

 **Q: My app currently supports WS-FED for single sign-on.
 Can I use the App Wizard?**

 A: The Okta App Wizard only supports SAML 2.0 for federated single sign-on.
 If your app supports WS-Fed, you will instead need to create a [WS-Fed Template App](https://support.okta.com/help/articles/Knowledge_Article/Web-Security-Federation-WS-Fed-Template-Overview).
 Once completed, the Template Application you have created will only be able to be used within your account.
-In order to promote your Template App to the Okta Application Network, please email a screenshot of the configured app details to <developers@okta.com> with your app name in the subject line.
+In order to promote your Template App to the Okta Integration Network, please email a screenshot of the configured app details to <developers@okta.com> with your app name in the subject line.

 <br/>

 **Q: I am creating a SWA using the App Wizard but I realize my application has additional fields on the login page beyond the standard username and password (example: Customer / OrgID).
 Can an app with additional fields like this on the login be configured using the App Wizard?**

 A: Currently, the App Wizard does not support extra login fields.
 Create an app using the Plug-in (SWA) Template Application.
-In order to promote your Template App to the Okta Application Network, please email a screenshot of the configured app details to <developers@okta.com> with your app name in the subject line.
+In order to promote your Template App to the Okta Integration Network, please email a screenshot of the configured app details to <developers@okta.com> with your app name in the subject line.

 <br/>